monix/monix-connect/README.md

  So this module aims to provide a nice interoperability between these two reactive streams libraries.

  In order to achieve it, this module will provide an extended conversion method for each of the stream abstractions mentioned before.
-  These implicit extended methods can be imported from: `monix.connect.akka.Converters._`.
+  These implicit extended methods can be imported from: `monix.connect.akka.stream.Converters._`.
 Therefore, under the scope of the import, the signatures `.asObservable` and `.asConsumer` will be available for the `Source`, `Flow`, and `Sink`.

 The below table shows in more detail the specs for the conversion from akka stremas to monix: